Saskatchewan Highway 44: Route description

-While travelling along the north side of Wiseton, Hwy 664 splits off and heads south while Hwy 44 heads northeast to have an intersection with Range Road 3123 (provides access to the town of Milden) on its way to Dinsmore, where it shares a concurrency with Hwy 42 as they travel along the town's south side and have a railway crossing.
-Splitting off and heading east, Hwy 44's pavement turns to gravel as it enters the Rural Municipality of Fertile Valley No. 285 and travels to the south of Anerley (access via Range Road 3102) before winding its way along the southern coastline of Stockwell Lake to the village of Macrorie, where it regains asphalt pavement and joins Hwy 45 southbound in a concurrency.
-With Hwy 45 splitting off just as the pair enter the northern fringes of the Rural Municipality of Coteau No. 255, Hwy 44 heads east past the Sandy Shores Resort to cross the South Saskatchewan River / Lake Diefenbaker via the Gardiner Dam to enter the Rural Municipality of Loreburn No. 254.
-Passing by Cutbank via a sharp right, the highway makes another sharp right at the intersection with Hwy 219 (Chief Whitecap Trail) and heads southeast along the shores of the lake to travel past Danielson Provincial Park before turning east through rural areas for several kilometres.
-It travels on the north side of the village of Loreburn, where it crosses a railway and has an intersection with Hwy 19, before crossing travelling through the very rural areas of the Rural Municipality of Willner No. 253, where it has an intersection with McWilldale Road (Range Road 3030, provides access to Kenaston) before entering the Rural Municipality of Arm River No. 252.
+While travelling along the north side of Wiseton, Highway 664 splits off and heads south while Highway 44 heads northeast to have an intersection with Range Road 3123 (provides access to the town of Milden) on its way to Dinsmore, where it shares a concurrency with Highway 42 as they travel along the town's south side and have a railway crossing.
+Splitting off and heading east, Highway 44's pavement turns to gravel as it enters the Rural Municipality of Fertile Valley No. 285 and travels to the south of Anerley (access via Range Road 3102) before winding its way along the southern coastline of Stockwell Lake to the village of Macrorie, where it regains asphalt pavement and joins Highway 45 southbound in a concurrency.
+With Highway 45 splitting off just as the pair enter the northern fringes of the Rural Municipality of Coteau No. 255, Highway 44 heads east past the Sandy Shores Resort to cross the South Saskatchewan River / Lake Diefenbaker via the Gardiner Dam to enter the Rural Municipality of Loreburn No. 254.
+Passing by Cutbank via a sharp right, the highway makes another sharp right at the intersection with Highway 219 (Chief Whitecap Trail) and heads southeast along the shores of the lake to travel past Danielson Provincial Park before turning east through rural areas for several kilometres.
+It travels on the north side of the village of Loreburn, where it crosses a railway and has an intersection with Highway 19, before crossing travelling through the very rural areas of the Rural Municipality of Willner No. 253, where it has an intersection with McWilldale Road (Range Road 3030, provides access to Kenaston) before entering the Rural Municipality of Arm River No. 252.
 The highway almost immediately curves northward and enters the town of Davidson, crossing a railway and joining Railway Street as a four-lane divided highway as it travels along the south side of downtown.
-Now making a sharp right onto Internal Road, Hwy 44 heads through neighbourhoods as a two-lane once again for a short distance before coming to an end at the junction between Hwy 11 (Louis Riel Trail) and Hwy 653.
+Now making a sharp right onto Internal Road, Highway 44 heads through neighbourhoods as a two-lane once again for a short distance before coming to an end at the junction between Highway 11 (Louis Riel Trail) and Highway 653.